• Background Image

 Here’s why we at Iboga Tree Healing House always defer to qualified medical staff when determining iboga dosage, regardless of what clients might request:

 “Clients do not determine doses.
 This is a medical decision.
-I must stress, even if a client has had an iboga flood in the past, it doesn’t necessarily mean they will react the same way as their previous time, and they may well not be suitable for a flood the next time around.
+I must stress, that even if a client has had an iboga flood in the past, it doesn’t necessarily mean they will react the same way as their previous time, and they may well not be suitable for a flood the next time around.
 Again, experience will determine what is best.”

 4) Honesty

 It’s important to be realistic and honest about what Iboga can and can’t do.
 Like many in the community, we’ve been outspoken advocates for Iboga’s utility in treating addiction.
 But we’ve learned that it’s essential to let our clients know that Iboga is an addiction interrupter and not a cure.
 We always emphasize that other tools are necessary to maintain recovery over the long term.
 We are also aware that the iboga journey is not widely understood, and that misinformation about iboga is all too common.
 While skepticism is often indeed a healthy reaction to a new idea, it can also hold one back at times.
-At Iboga Tree Healing House, we’ve learned to provide all the information we can and let our prospective clients make their own decision about whether our programme is right for them.
+At Iboga Tree Healing House, we’ve learned to provide all the information we can and let our prospective clients make their own decisions about whether our program is right for them.

 Here’s how we address fear-based skepticism about iboga treatment: